Ivy-Apps/ivy-wallet/docs/guidelines/Error-Handling.md

   Either.Right -> mapRight(data)
 }

-// a bunch more extension functions and utils
+// a bunch of more extension functions and utils
 ```

 So in Ivy, operations that can fail (logically or for some other reason) we'll model using **Either**.